QuantumMisaka/ATST-Tools/README.md

 - `neb_post.py` will post-process the NEB calculation result, which will generate `neb_chain.traj` for neb calculation.
 Users should edit this file to set parameters for NEB calculation.
 - `neb_submit.sh` will do all neb process in one workflow scripts and running neb calculation in parallel.
 Users should edit this file to set parameters for NEB calculation.
 Also this submit script can be used as a template for job submission in HPC. the Default setting is for `slurm` job submission system.

+Users can run each step respectively:
+1. `python neb_make.py [INIT/result] [FINAL/result] [nmax]` to create initial guess of neb chain
+2. `python neb_run.py` or `mpirun -np [nprocs] gpaw python neb_run.py` to run neb calculation
+3. `python neb_post.py` to post-process neb calculation result

+Also, user can run each step in one script `neb_submit.sh` by `bash neb_submit.sh` or `sbatch neb_submit.sh`.

+> Notice: Before you start neb calculation process, make sure that you have check the nodes and cpus setting in `neb_submit.sh` and `neb_run.py` to make sure that you can reach the highest performance !!!

 ## Method
 - For serial NEB calculation, DyNEB, namely dynamic NEB method `ase.mep.neb.DyNEB` is for default used.
-- For parallel NEB calculation, `ase.mep.neb.NEB` traditional method is for default used.
+- For parallel NEB calculation, `ase.mep.neb.NEB` traditional method is for default used, and `AutoNEB` method is in development.
 - The Improved Tangent NEB method `IT-NEB` and Climbing Image NEB method `CI-NEB` in ASE are also default used in this workflow.
 - Users can change lots of parameter for different NEB setting. one can refer to [ASE NEB calculator](https://wiki.fysik.dtu.dk/ase/ase/neb.html#module-ase.neb) for more details:
 - Notice: in surface calculation and hexangonal system, the vaccum and c-axis should be set along y-direction but not z-direction, which is much more efficient for ABACUS calculation.